truggles/EIA_Cleaned_Hourly_Electricity_Demand_Data/README.md

 is a continuously growing data record in the EIA database, we plan to update this repository with new cleaned data every 6 months.

-Data is stored in csv format.
+Data is stored in csv format with each row corresponding to an hour of demand information.
+The date/time is recorded in column `data_time` as `YYYYMMDDTHHZ`.
+The `Z` indicates all times are UCT.

 The data can be accessed at different levels of geographic granularity ranging from the most granular balancing authority level to the contiguous